lietu/soundboard/README.md

 Release
 =======

-You can just download the `www/` -directory contents from the Releases -page.
+You can just download the `www/` -directory contents from the [project's Releases -page](https://github.com/lietu/soundboard/releases).

 Source code